ratnapriyamarri/XRG-JS-Combined-Assignment/README.md

 This assignment teaches you two things:
 - How to collaborate on GitHub/BitBucket/GitLab/Other such tools.
-- How to build simple functions that build a CRUD application.
+- How to write simple functions that build a CRUD application.

 ## What are we building?